-Deckhouse Platform in kind
+Deckhouse Kubernetes Platform in kind

 kind is a tool for running local Kubernetes clusters using container “nodes” and was primarily designed for testing Kubernetes itself, but may be used for local development or CI.